 Check that the Company is Licensed and InsuredCheck that the Company is Licensed and Insured

-Every moving company in New York has to be licensed and have insurance to protect yourself.
-You can easily determine if a company is licensed by calling 518-457-6512 or emailing an inquiry to [email protected].
-To check that they are properly insured, you can call the New York State Department of Transportation at 800-786-5368.
+Every moving company in New York has to be licensed and have insurance to protect itself.
+To check that they are appropriately insured, you can call the New York State Department of Transportation at 800-786-5368.
+You can quickly determine if a company is licensed by calling 518-457-6512 or emailing an inquiry to [email protected].

 Get Several Price EstimatesGet Several Price Estimates

 The costs of a move can vary as much as service quality.
 How much any company charges for a move will depend on how busy they are, the company’s size, and how they calculate each move’s costs.
-To ensure you get the best deal, get several estimates from companies that you’ve already done a background check on.
+To ensure you get the best deal, get several estimates.
+You’ve already done a background check.
 Remember, you can negotiate if you feel an estimate is too high.
-There’s no guarantee that they’ll take the bait, but you’ll never know unless you ask.
-Also, be very cautious about accepting a bid that seems far too low.
+There’s no guarantee they’ll take the bait, but you’ll never know unless you ask.
+Also, be cautious about accepting a bid that seems far too low.

 Compare Flat Rate vs. HourlyCompare Flat Rate vs. Hourly

-Your particular situation will determine whether going with a flat rate or an hourly one makes more sense.
+Your situation will determine whether going with a flat rate or an hourly one makes more sense.
 A flat rate is just that, which doesn’t consider how long it takes to move.
 The price is determined by much you need to move, the number of movers required, and the truck’s size.
-This is clearly the right choice if you’re moving upstate or out of state.
+If you’re moving upstate or out of state, this is the right choice.
 An hourly rate is probably the better choice for a more local move that shouldn’t take much time.
-Each company will set its own hourly rate, so compare each one.
+Each company will set its hourly rate, so compare each one.

 Health and Safety during the COVID-19 PandemicHealth and Safety during the COVID-19 Pandemic

 Health and safety are top priorities now for both you and the movers.
+Each company will have its policies, but at the least, they should include protocols around social distancing and sanitization.
 Ensure the company has a COVID-19 policy for operating during the pandemic.
-Each company will have its own policies, but at the least, they should include protocols around social distancing and sanitization.
-If you have any questions or concerns, then you should call them for further clarification.
+If you have any questions or concerns, call them for further clarification.

 Move on an “Off Day”Move on an “Off Day”

-Since leases tend to renew on the 1st of the month, most moving companies are hectic around this time.
+Since leases tend to renew on the 1st of the month, most moving companies are hectic.
 The same goes for weekends.
-A busier time means a higher cost, so if it’s at all possible, try to move mid-week and/or mid-month.
+A busier time means a higher cost, so if possible, try to move mid-week and mid-month.
 When getting estimates from different companies, don’t forget to ask them about their “off day” prices.

 Count Boxes and Furniture CorrectlyCount Boxes and Furniture Correctly

 Make an accurate count of all the boxes and furniture you’ll be moving ahead of time.
 The price estimate the movers give you will be based on the assumption that this number is correct.
 If it turns out that the number is higher than assumed, then that will incur extra fees.
-It may also lead to a longer and more frustrating move if the truck isn’t large enough or the movers have to call for backup.
-Bare all of this in mind as you’re filling out an estimate form for the company.
+It may also lead to a more prolonged and frustrating move if the truck isn’t large enough or the movers have to call for backup.
+Bare all this in mind as you fill out an estimate form for the company.
 It may be a good idea to pack one box to get an idea of how much you’ll need for the rest of your stuff.

 Choose the Right Packing SuppliesChoose the Right Packing Supplies

-Don’t overpack any boxes, and make sure to write the contents on each one so you’ll have an easier time unpacking.
+Don’t overpack any boxes, and write the contents on each so you’ll have an easier time unpacking.
 Be especially careful with glassware and other fragile items.
 These should be wrapped in newspaper and packed with Styrofoam.

 Ensure all Your Furniture will Fit through Doorways and StairwellsEnsure all Your Furniture will Fit through Doorways and Stairwells

-The movers are not responsible for dealing with bulky items that you can’t safely remove.
 Take some measurements to ensure everything will fit through doorways and stairwells at your current residence and your new address.
-If you’ve got a problem, you may want to call an expert like the Couch Doctor.
+The movers are not responsible for dealing with bulky items you can’t safely remove.
+If you have a problem, you may want to call an expert like the Couch Doctor.